devsapp/fc/docs/command/proxied.md

 Options

-  -c, --config [string]       [Optional] elect which IDE to use when debugging and output related debug config tips for the IDE. value: vscode/pycharm/idea
+  -c, --config [vscode/pycharm/idea]       [Optional] elect which IDE to use when debugging and output related debug config tips for the IDE. value: vscode/pycharm/idea
   --debug-args [string]                    [Optional] Additional parameters that will be passed to the debugger
   -d, --debug-port [number]                [Optional] Specify the sandboxed container starting in debug mode, and exposing this port on localhost
   --debugger-path [string]                 [Optional] The path of the debugger on the host
   --tmp-dir [string]                       [Optional] The temp directory mounted to /tmp , default: './.s/tmp/invoke/serviceName/functionName/'

 Global Options